-- Action 1: All kangaroos killed under permit in South Australia must be killed humanely following the Commercial Code - Action 1: Compliance with the Commercial Code is monitored routinely, and breaches are penalised. - Action 17: Kangaroo field processors must pass mandatory firearms accuracy accreditation specific to kangaroo shooting before receiving a permit. - Action 17: All kangaroo field processors are provided with a copy of the Commercial Code to ensure their awareness of the Commercial Code. - Action 19: Compliance with Commonwealth and State policy and legislation for animal welfare.

-- Action 8: Landholders applying for non-commercial destruction permits (Permits to Destroy Wildlife) are required to show knowledge of the firearm specifications and shooting requirements for kangaroos in the Non-Commercial Code. - Action 8: Introduction of a training tool for non-commercial destruction permit applicants, in order to raise awareness of the Non-Commercial Code. - All persons engaged to cull kangaroos on reserves must have successfully passed a firearms accuracy accreditation course specific to kangaroo shooting and are aware of the correct method of shooting a kangaroo under the NonCommercial Code.
+- Action 1: All kangaroos killed under permit in South Australia must be killed humanely following the Commercial Code. - Action 1: Compliance with the Commercial Code is monitored routinely, and breaches are penalised. - Action 21: Kangaroo field processors must pass mandatory firearms accuracy accreditation specific to kangaroo shooting before receiving a permit. - Action 21: All kangaroo field processors are provided with a copy of the Commercial Code to ensure their awareness of the Commercial Code. - Action 20: Compliance with Commonwealth and State policy and legislation for animal welfare. - Action 8: Landholders applying for non-commercial destruction permits (Permits to Destroy Wildlife) are required to show knowledge of the firearm specifications and shooting requirements for kangaroos in the Non-Commercial Code by completing the method of destruction information on Permit to Destroy Wildlife application form. - Action 8: Introduction of a training tool for non-commercial destruction permit applicants, in order to raise awareness of the Non-Commercial Code. - All persons engaged to cull kangaroos on DEW parks and reserves must have successfully passed a firearms accuracy accreditation course specific to kangaroo shooting and are aware of the correct method of shooting a kangaroo under the Non-Commercial Code.